mdfirman/CityNet/README.md

 ## Requirements

+The system has been tested using:

+- `Ubuntu 16.04`
+- `python 2.7`
-The system has been tested on `Ubuntu 16.04` with `python 2.7`, using the `anaconda` distribution (see [here](https://www.anaconda.com/download/) for download details).
+- The `anaconda` distribution (see [here](https://www.anaconda.com/download/) for download details).

-Then run the following commands to get suitable versions of the required libraries:
+Run the following commands to get suitable versions of the required libraries:

     pip install -r https://raw.githubusercontent.com/Lasagne/Lasagne/v0.1/requirements.txt
     pip install Lasagne==0.1